Quantum K Whitney relations for partial flag varieties: The Whitney presentation for the equivariant quantum K ring of complete flag varieties

-For an effective degree $d$, define the Weyl group element $z_d \in W$ by the requirement that {$\Gamma_d(X_{s_0}) = X_{z_d}$, where \(s_0\) denotes the identity element in \(W\).} The element $z_d$ may be calculated recursively utilizing a formula from \cite{buch.m:nbhds}: if $\beta$ is any maximal root such that $\beta\le d$, then
+Recall the definition of curve neighborhoods from \eqref{def:curvenbhd}.
+For an effective degree $d$, define the Weyl group element $z_d \in W$ by the requirement that the curve neighborhood $\Gamma_d(X_{s_0}) = X_{z_d}$, where \(s_0\) denotes the identity element in \(W\).
+The element $z_d$ may be calculated recursively utilizing a formula from \cite{buch.m:nbhds}: if $\beta$ is any maximal root such that $\beta\le d$, then

 The support $\supp(d)$ of $d=\sum d_i \alpha_i$ is defined similarly as the set of simple roots $\alpha_i$ such that $d_i \neq 0$.
 If $\alpha_i \in \supp(d)$, denote by $d' = d - \alpha_{i}$.
 In other words,